verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 "qor_results_vtr_reg_nightly_test3.tar.gz."
 After unzipping this file, a new directory named "vtr_flow" would be created.
 Go to "vtr_flow/tasks/regression_tests/vtr_reg_nightly_test3."
 In this directory, you can find the **parsed** results of this test.

+In the case that you want to re-run the CI tests, go to the "Action" tab and find your workflow under Test Workflow.
+Select the test which you want to re-run.
+There is a re-run button on the top-right corner of the newly appeared window.